Gana498/Kadham_Tutorials/KADHAM_APTITUDE.md

 #### 6. Check if the numbers are in pattern of sum or product of constant and sum of squares or cubes.
 #### 7. Learn Numerical value of Alphabets putting A = 1, B = 2, C = 3, ...., M = 13, ....., X = 24, Y = 25, Z = 26.
 #### 8. (+,-,×,÷) of diagonally elements (+/-) constant.
+#### 9. Sum/Product of digits of sum/product of squares/cubes of numbers.